 Abnormal hashrate loss

-If the deviation between local hashrate and the hashrate displayed on the mining pool is too large, please check the rejection rate and hardware settings.
+If the deviation between the local hashrate and the hashrate displayed on the mining pool is too large, please check the rejection rate and the hardware settings.

 - If the rejection rate is comparatively high, it is usually due to network issues.
-It leads to the low submission of hashrate from miner to the mining pool.
-You may check the routers, switches, network cables, interfaces and so on in order to define the issue.
+It leads to the low submission of hashrate from your local miners to the mining pool.
+You may check your routers, switches, network cables, interfaces, etc., in order to define the issue.

-- If the rejection rate is normal, please check the hardwares of the miner and if there is overclocking, try to restart the miner, replace the hashrate board, and reduce the frequency in order to solve the problem.
+- If the rejection rate is normal, please check the hardware of the miner.
+If there is overclocking, try to restart the miner, replace the hashrate board, and reduce the frequency in order to solve the problem.